KarimAnani/SquaresGame/README.md

 Just run the file main.py.
 Avoid the green squares for as long as you can.
 If you get bored, exit by pressing close.

 ## Heads-up: Text file will be saved on your device
 The game will create a text file when it runs to store a high score.
 On the one hand, it's a bit of a make-do solution; I need to learn how to properly store data.
 On the other, you can restart the high score by deleting the file—or even change it to impress your friends.
-What this game lacks in programming integrity, it makes up for in relationship-building.
+What this game lacks in programming integrity, it makes up for in relationship-building potential.
 Maybe even romance.
 Turn heads.
 Give yourself a high score of 1,000,000 today.

 ## Music
 The music was taken from [Royalty Free Music Clips](https://www.royaltyfreemusicclips.com/pir/free_music_loops.shtml).
 I'm _trusting_ it's royalty-free.
 In the current build, the game checks if there are .wav files, then slaps a list together out of them to play.
 If you want to add music to the game, just throw it in the dist folder, although if it's mp3, move it into a separate directory and adjust the code accordingly to avoid playing the stop sound for music.
 Or play the stop sound for music.
 Who am I to judge?